 Russell Brown’s fourth narrative feature, Search Engines, stars an ensemble cast including Joely Fisher, Connie Stevens, Daphne Zuniga, Natasha Gregson Wagner, Barry Watson and Michelle Hurd.
-It premiered at Cinequest and has played more than 35 festivals across the country, picking up over 10 awards in categories ranging from acting, directing and writing to audience awards and best picture recognition.
-It was released by Indican Pictures in October, 2016 in select cities.
+It premiered at Cinequest and has played more than 40 festivals across the country, picking up over 15 awards in categories ranging from acting, directing and writing to audience awards and best picture recognition.
+It was released theatrically in October, 2016, in select cities.

 “Well-considered insights… Sharp banter… Insinuating camera moves…” (The Hollywood Reporter)